 The mainland areas lie between latitudes 49°N and 59°N (the Shetland Islands reach to nearly 61°N), and longitudes 8°W to 2°E. The Royal Greenwich Observatory, near London, is the defining point of the Prime Meridian.
-The United Kingdom has a total area of approximately 245,000 km˛.
+The United Kingdom has a total area of approximately 245,000 km².

-The UK lies between the North Atlantic Ocean and the North Sea, and comes within 35 km (22 miles) of the northwest coast of France, from which it is separated by the English Channel.
+The UK lies between the North Atlantic and the North Sea, and comes within 35 km (22 mi) of the northwest coast of France, from which it is separated by the English Channel.

-Northern Ireland shares a 360 km international land boundary with the Republic of Ireland.
-The Channel Tunnel ("Chunnel"), bored beneath the English Channel, now links the UK with France.
+It shares a 499 km international land boundary with the Republic of Ireland.
+The Channel Tunnel bored beneath the English Channel, now links the UK with France.

 This article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article "Geography of the United Kingdom".
 You can explore more on the Wikipedia website.
 The text and the images are used here only for educational purposes.

 Más ejercicios para practicar inglés

 Este libro contiene diversas lecturas con ejercicios para estudiantes de nivel intermedio.
 Es ideal para incorporar vocabulario, mejorar la comprensión y aprender estrategias de lectura.
 Ver más